 The homes in Railroad Town were all relocated from their original sites in Grand Island.
 These homes all represent the middle-class of the era.
 The museum obtained each house as a donation, and each one represents a specific family or story from Grand Island’s past.
 For example, the lone yellow house across the road from the others is the Peter Stuhr House.
 Peter and his wife Anna were parents to our founder, Leo Stuhr.
 Peter was among the first group of German immigrants who settled in what is now Hall County, Nebraska.

 Railroad Town is currently closed for the season except for special events and tours; however, the town is still a beautiful place for a stroll.
-As you walk through the town, you will enjoy the cool fall temperatures and changing colors of the leaves.
-Take a moment to slow down and imagine what life would have been like in 1892.
+Take a moment to slow down and imagine what life would have been like in 1893.
 What supplies would you purchase at the general store?
 Would you be waiting for the train to bring friends or family to town for a visit?
 What would it be like to attend school in a one-room schoolhouse?

 No town was long without a newspaper.
 It was absolutely essential, for how else would the outside world hear about the town if there were not a local newspaper?
 As the news hub of Railroad Town, the Platte Valley Independent has an important job.
 This was a real newspaper that began in 1869 in North Platte, Nebraska, and moved to Grand Island in 1870.
 This particular newspaper office was the forerunner of today’s Grand Island Daily Independent.
 Be sure to stop by the Independent office when you’re visiting Railroad Town to report any news of the day, or to pick up your copy of the weekly newspaper for 10¢.
 These newspapers contain actual stories from 1892 that ran in both local and national newspapers, along with some additional Railroad Town news.
 If you can’t make it in person, you can also click the links below to read the newspaper online.